magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 ## Options {#gallery_options}

-The following option groups are availble for the gallery widget:
+The following option groups are available for the gallery widget:

 * [`data`](#data)
 * [`options`](#options)